fsantanna-no/ce0-old/README.md

 var x: List = clone y           -- `x` becomes "Item Item $List"
 ```

-Just like a `call`, the `input` & `output` keywords also invoke expressions as
+Just like a `call`, the `input` & `output` keywords also invoke functions, but
-functions, but with the purpose of communicating with external I/O devices:
+with the purpose of communicating with external I/O devices:

 ```
 input libsdl Delay 2000            -- waits 2 seconds